 An MBA in Healthcare can help grads land internships and jobs at nonprofit organizations, or as consultants, investment bankers, and venture capitalists focused on healthcare.

 Located in what is known as "The Healthcare City" - Rutgers is close to big pharma companies like Johnson & Johnson and Bristol-Myers Squibb, as well as several large hospitals.
 Rutgers' Pharmaceutical Management MBA concentration and the Lerner Center—which publishes relevant research and puts on events—further strengthen the school's links to the biopharmaceutical industry.
-Fifty-four percent of the class of 2020 went into the healthcare or pharma industries, the highest rate of any school that FIND MBA surveyed.View School Profile
+In recent years, over half of the school's MBA classes have gone into the healthcare or pharma industries.View School Profile

 BU offers a two-year, specialized Health Sector MBA (HSM) that leads to internships and jobs in the Boston area and beyond.
-Twenty-eight percent of all of 2020 MBA grads landed jobs in the healthcare industry or related fields.
+Twenty-nine percent of all of 2021 MBA grads landed jobs in the healthcare industry or related fields.
 BU's is one of a handful of MBA and dual-degree MBA programs accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).View School Profile

 Northeastern’s Boston location puts it right in the middle of a healthcare hub.
 To cater to demand in this field, the school offers an MBA concentration in Healthcare Management, which addresses specific topics in the American healthcare system and the strategic management of healthcare organizations, among other topics.
 A whopping 28 percent of Northeastern’s MBA class of 2019 landed jobs in healthcare and related organizations, such as Boston Children’s Hospital and CVS Health.View School Profile